The Chain of Survival Steps

 What's the role of a bystander in the Chain?

-The first three steps of the Chain must often be performed by bystanders, whether they know the cardiac arrest patient.
+The first three steps of the Chain must often be performed by bystanders, whether or not they know the cardiac arrest patient.
 Therefore, it's vital to that you recognize when cardiac arrest occurs and activate the Emergency Medical Services by calling 911.

 But performing Cardiopulmonary Resuscitation and public access defibrillation as soon as possible is key to improving outcomes.
 According to 2014 statistics, about 45% of out-of-hospital cardiac arrest survivors received CPR from bystanders.